hsavit1/hsavit1.github.io/_posts/2015-09-21-physics-cs.md

 ---
 layout: post
-title:  "What Computer Scientists can Learn from Physicists and Mathematicians.
+title:  " :book: What Computer Scientists can Learn from Physicists and Mathematicians.
 And Vice Versa"
 date:   2015-09-21 17:20:15
 comments: false
 ---